-Also, ask your doctor if you should change your daily protein intake.
-In rare cases, a diet high in protein limits the effectiveness of levodopa.
+Also, ask your doctor if you should cut down on protein.
+In rare cases, a high-protein diet can make levodopa work less well.

-Drink clear or ice-cold drinks.
-Drinks containing sugar may calm the stomach better than other liquids.
+Stick to clear or ice-cold drinks.
+Sugary drinks may calm your stomach better than other liquids.

-Avoid orange and grapefruit juices because these are too acidic and may worsen nausea.
+Avoid orange and grapefruit juices and other acidic beverages.

 Drink liquids between meals instead of during them.

-Eat light, bland foods (such as saltine crackers or plain bread).
+Eat bland foods like saltine crackers or plain bread.